Cyp9715/Azure-CognitiveServices-example/README.md

 ~~3.
 Support for specific microphone recognition when using multiple microphones.~~

-Windows 11 will support STT mostly language, this repository is no longer needed.
+Windows 11 will support STT for mostly languages, this repository is no longer needed.

 but, this repository functions work fine